 You will be responsible for submitting your draft picks within 24 hours after the person before you picks.
 Players are encouraged to email conditional picks where their turn to draft is approaching.
 A player whose draft time limit has expired will be assigned the highest seed remaining.

-There will be a 5 week time limit on each game.
+There will be a one month time limit on each game.
 That means a game can be completed if one of the players does a turn each weekday.
-I would expect that most games will finish in less than one month.
+I would expect that most games will finish in less than three weeks.
 Since these are single elimination brackets new games will start as soon as the opponents are both available.

 In case adjudication is needed, I will be resolving all positions starting with the lowest numbered position (Center) and moving upward.
 Timeouts will only be used if a 1-6 resolution occurs or on the last position if it could affect the outcome of the game.